HugoBruins/PWS/README.md

 1. Check what figure you want to recreate, search the code with the same name (say figure 12, load `PID fig12.py`).
 2. Run the code.
-3. Change the variable names to the second color of the plot (for figure 12 specifically you will need to uncomment lines `24` & `25` of the code).
+3. Change the variable values (mostly the P, I and D values) to match the second line of the plot (for figure 12 specifically you will need to uncomment lines `24` & `25` of the code).
 4. Run the code.
 5. Change the constants and run the code again (without closing the plot) if there are multiple lines in one graph.